Building Bridges – Lunch for Veterans

 Local veterans are invited to our 3rd Wednesday of the month lunch for veterans.

-Meet other veterans over a complimentary lunch, Wednesday, February 19th.
+Meet other veterans over a complimentary lunch on Wednesday, April 16th.

 Doors open at 11:30 AM